 Inchworms: Walk hands out from standing to plank position, walk hands back.
 5 repetitions.
 Full-body preparation that combines hamstring lengthening, shoulder stability, and core engagement in a single movement.

 This sequence requires only the floor and takes under five minutes.
-According to Westcott (2012, PMID 22777332), proper warm-up and movement preparation reduces injury occurrence and improves the efficiency of the subsequent resistance training session.
+Westcott (2012, PMID 22777332) emphasizes that proper warm-up and movement preparation reduces injury occurrence and improves the efficiency of the subsequent resistance training session — particularly relevant in home settings where the transition from sedentary work posture to active loading is abrupt.

 Circuit Structure: Building Your Living Room Workout